rmt-07-glasgow-fox/ecommerce-server/api-doc.md

         id: "<category id>",
         categoryName: "<categoryName>"
       }
-    message: 'Product has been deleted'
+    errors: 'Product has been deleted'
 }
 ```